flattr/developers.flattr.net/content/partner/index.md

 Namespaces are created in dialog with Flattr, so [contact us](https://flattr.com/contact) and we can discuss futher.

 Web Hook Callbacks are supported for notifying partners when something happens to one of their users unclaimed things - such as them receiving flattrs.
-That way partners can easily communicate what is happening on Flattr to their users and make them aware that they have money to claim.
+That way partners can easily communicate what is happening on Flattr to their users and make them aware that they have flattrs to claim..

 #### Auto-submit / Embedded buttons